For More Information

 For more information about admissions, financial aid, and student services, please visit the Graduate School of Arts and Sciences.

 Master of Arts in Music & Women's, Gender, and Sexuality Studies

 For doctoral students (only) we offer an interdisciplinary program with Women's, Gender, and Sexuality Studies, leading to a joint M.A. in passing in Music & Women’s, Gender, and Sexuality Studies.
 Topics include feminist theory, gender studies, cultural history, and the investigation of work by and about women.

 Requirements for this program include:

 - One course in feminist research methodologies (WMGS 208b, or the Feminist Inquiry course offered through the Graduate Consortium in Women's Studies).

 - Two courses at the graduate level from another department as listed as electives in Women's, Gender, and Sexuality Studies.
 Directed reading course WMGS 299a,b may serve as one of the electives.

-- Attendance at all departmental musicology colloquia and women’s and gender studies colloquia.
+- Attendance at all departmental musicology colloquia and women’s, gender, and sexuality studies colloquia.